duanwujie/debian-policy-chinese/policy/ch-opersys.rst

     instance, an ``Architecture:  amd64`` package containing 32-bit x86
     libraries may not install these libraries to ``/usr/lib/i386-linux-gnu``.  [#]_

+    No package for a 64 bit architecture may install files in ``/usr/lib64/`` or in a subdirectory of it.

     The requirement for C and C++ headers files to be accessible through the search path ``/usr/include/`` is amended, permitting files to be